 Don’t worry about putting the best meals on the table, keeping your children entertained and tantrum-free, or making life work like normal.

+Parenting and mental health are a hard balance right now.
 Provide a semblance of normalcy by doing things like creating a schedule so your kids know what life will generally look like.
 That is, if you’re a schedule kind of family.

 And then give yourself grace.

-Because this is a weird, hard time, and I can promise you one thing, mama: NO ONE OF IS ROCKING IT!
+Because this is a weird, hard time, and I can promise you one thing, mama: NO ONE IS ROCKING IT!

 Extra screen time or desserts will not hurt anyone.
 Do what you need to do.

 Now, for specific tips to save everyone’s sanity!

 There are so many educational activities you can do with toddlers that integrate into your daily life!